imadhsissou/imadhsissou.github.io/_posts/2016-05-19-mcsc16-writeup.md

 > [Download](https://github.com/gentilkiwi/mimikatz/releases) and run Mimikatz.

-As we discovered earlier, we got a memory dump of a single process <font face="verdana" color="blue">lsass.exe</font>, this is also known as <b>minidump</b>, so by running these commands in Mimikatz, the flag will show up :
+As we discovered earlier, we got a memory dump of a single process <b>lsass.exe</b>, this is also known as <b>minidump</b>, so by running these commands in Mimikatz, the flag will show up :

 ```sh
 mimikatz# sekurlsa::minidump "my memory was"